The Pioneers of Tamil Cinema

 We begin with the captains of these majestic ships: directors.

-The Captains: Masters and Commanders With An Impact To Last The Ages – Part 1
+I. Directors: The Captains – Masters and Commanders With An Impact To Last The Ages

 Although we intend to discuss film directors of a different era altogether – and the profound impact their work had on the development of Tamil cinema – we cannot speak of this industry without invoking the name of Shankardas Swamigal, the Father of Tamil Theatre.
 He and Pammal Sambhanda Mudaliar are considered the true pioneers of Tamil theatre.
 He was instrumental in shaping the careers of stalwarts of the craft, such as Nawab T.S.
 Rajamanickam, M.R.
 Radha, S.V.
 Venkatraman, K.B.
 Sundarambal, S.G.
 Kittappa and K. Sarangapani.